For Piano Academy Students and Families

 - http://www.ossmann.com/bigears/ Big Ears, online ear training drills.

-- http://www.teoria.com/ On-line theory training, especially interval, chord and cadence construction
+- https://www.teoria.com/index.php On-line theory training, especially interval, chord and cadence construction.

-- http://www.wendyspianostudio.com/content/category/8/81/46 Free ear-training, rhythm and theory worksheets, manuscript paper templates you can print out, problem-solving worksheet, practice record, trill study, etc.
+- http://composecreate.com/students/wendys-piano-studio/teaching-resources/ear-training/ Keep basically the same description: Free ear-training, rhythm and theory worksheets, manuscript paper templates you can print out, problem-solving worksheet, practice record, etc. Some rhythm and music books you have to purchase.

 Libraries and Archives